Damien Winter Middle School and Novice Invitational

 1AC rehighlights is good

-phill comp is bad (but will vote for it)
+Phil comp is bad (but will vote for it)

-if you read 7+ OFF just to explode 13 minute of K you are a coward, but who cares if you end up winning
+if you read 7+ OFF just to explode 13 minutes of K you are a coward, but who cares if you end up winning

 Minor Pet Peeves

-ask for marked doc when its like just a few cards skipped/cut
+ask for marked doc when it's like just a few cards skipped/cut

-"they drop it" with no explaination
+"they drop it" with no explanation"

 "they drop it" when they did not

-"we will answer that if you make the argument", pls my brother in christ just answer the damn question.
+"we will answer that if you make the argument", pls my brother in Christ just answer the damn question.

 marking multiple cards in the same speech